Statistics Registration Checklist

 8. The power analysis or other justification for the number of participants and trials.

-9. The methods for randomization in the experiment.
+9. The methods for randomization in the study.

-10. A detailed description of the experimental procedure.
+10. A detailed description of the study procedure.

 This template can be used to provide study information.
 The registration information (in English, please) should be submitted in Word format and sent as an attachment to an email to Caroline Watt.
 After the submitted document has been reviewed for consistency with registration requirements, Professor Watt will add to the Word file the registry ID number and date received, and then will save the file as a PDF whose filename includes the ID number.
 A registration can be revised, but the initial and revised version will both be posted if the revision is after the first participant has been tested.

-The KPU Registry will also post information about the results of a registered study if the experimenter provides that information.
-We encourage experimenters to provide the abstract and reference when a registered study is published.
-Experimenters may also provide a summary of the results of a registered study prior to publication.
+The KPU Registry will also post information about the results of a registered study if the researcher provides that information.
+We encourage researchers to provide the abstract and reference when a registered study is published.
+Researchers may also provide a summary of the results of a registered study prior to publication.
 The information should be emailed to Caroline Watt as a document in Word format or as a URL to another website.

 This study registry is operated by Caroline Watt and Jim Kennedy following these Standard Operating Procedures.